 The National Settlement Service is a multilateral settlement system that allows participants in private-sector clearing arrangements to settle transactions using Federal Reserve balances.
-In 2013, the service processed settlement files for 17 local and national private-sector arrangements, one more than in 2012.
-The Reserve Banks processed slightly fewer than 10,200 files that contained around 725,000 settlement entries for these arrangements in 2013.
-Activity in 2013 represents an increase from the 663,000 settlement entries processed in 2012.
+In 2014, the service processed settlement files for 17 local and national private-sector arrangements.
+The Reserve Banks processed 9,896 files that contained 569,502 settlement entries for these arrangements in 2014.
+Activity in 2014 represents a decrease from the 661,466 settlement entries processed in 2013.

 Fedwire Securities Service

-In 2013, the Reserve Banks recovered 105.0 percent of the total costs of the priced-service component of their Fedwire Securities Service, including the related PSAF.
-The Banks' operating expenses and imputed costs for providing this service totaled $25.3 million in 2013.
-Revenue from the service totaled $26.8 million and there was no other income, resulting in a net income of $1.5 million.
+The Reserve Banks recovered 104.1 percent of the total costs of the priced-service component of their Fedwire Securities Service, including the PSAF.
+The Reserve Banks' operating expenses and imputed costs for providing this service totaled $22.7 million in 2014.
+Revenue from the service totaled $24.0 million, resulting in a net income of $1.2 million.